Do you remember the first time you learned to brush your teeth?

 While brushing is an integral—and arguably the most important—part of your oral health routine, it’s important to remember it is just one part.

-By combining proper tooth brushing with flossing and the use of mouthwash, your routine will create a bacteria-busting trifecta!
+By combining proper tooth brushing with flossing, the use of mouthwash and professional teeth cleanings periodically, your routine will create a bacteria-busting trifecta!
 According to a survey published by Delta Dental, 30% of Americans don’t brush their teeth enough (in terms of time per cleaning or number of times a day they brush).
 A more shocking finding of the study showed 23% of Americans have gone two or more days without brushing their teeth AT ALL in the past year.
 Not only does this lead to bad breath, it can lead to significant oral health issues.

 Remember: it’s recommended to brush at least twice a day for two minutes.
 Utilize these tips to boost your oral health and protect your pearly whites!